saurajeet/icecat-import/trunk/java/readme.txt

-This is simple instruction how you can compile our project’s modules.
+This is simple instruction how you can compile our project modules.

 For working with ICEcatImporter you need:
  - jdk (we use jdk1.6.0_24)